Frequently Asked Questions

 Do I need an API key for MCP?

-Yes.
-Create one on the Settings page under API Keys.
-The same key works for both the hosted MCP endpoint (https://api.mipiti.io/mcp) and direct API calls.
+For MCP, you can authenticate via OAuth (browser-based login) or an API key.
+Create an API key on the Settings page under API Keys — the same key works for both the hosted MCP endpoint (https://api.mipiti.io/mcp) and direct REST API calls.
+See Getting Started for setup instructions.

 Why do some MCP tools return only summaries?